fibos-team/fibos-backup/README.md

 # eosstore-backup

-mainnet data backup
+Fibos mainnet data backup

 In order to ensure the security of the mainnet, we made regular backup of the data.We backup data once a day,and include blocks and state.

-We can get the data from [EOSSTORE-backup-address](https://s3-ap-northeast-1.amazonaws.com/eosstorebest/index.html) os:Ubuntu16.04
+We can get the data from [fibos-backup-address](http://fibos.team/)

+os:Ubuntu16.04

 The snapshot only be used to compile version and Ubuntu